 Economic difficulties and budgetary constraints have limited the management of biosafety and the development of institutional capacity for biosafety.
 External assistance is therefore vital and such assistance has been/continues to be critical in the development of national biosafety capacity and in assisting the nation in fulfilling the requirements of the convention.
-Accessing GEF Funding has been challenging particularly as regards meeting the documentation requirements.
+Accessing GEF Funding has been challenging activities are country driven and based on national priorities.
+However, as a result, under the tight allocations for many competing priorities, there has been a general reluctance by many countries to use their country allocation to projects that address issues such as biosafety that are perceived as more preventative, precautionary and strategic in nature, compared projects addressing issues such as protected areas that produce immediate tangible results.
+There is also the issue of cofinancing to access GEF funds, which is always a challenge for some countries, especially the least-developed countries (LDCs) and Small Island Developing States (SIDS).

-Funding is a major concern for most countries, as reflected even in the updated Action Plan, which includes a specific process calling for enhancement of the effectiveness and adequacy of financial resources provided by multilateral and bilateral donors and other donors to developing countries as well as countries with economies in transition.
-62 According to the Second National Reports, 39 countries have provided support to other countries for capacity-building.
+Funding is a major concern for most countries, as reflected

+even in the updated Action Plan, which includes a specific enhancement of the effectiveness and adequacy of financial resources provided by process calling for multilateral and bilateral donors and other donors to developing countries as well as countries with economies in transition.62 According to the Second National Reports, 39 countries have provided support to other countries for capacity-building.
 Of these, 21 countries used bilateral channels, 8 countries used regional channels, and 10 countries used multilateral channels.
 Given the controversial nature of biosafety, donor institutions will generally tend to fund projects based on their own policy agenda and priorities, which may not necessarily correspond to the recipient country needs.63